AdrianVQMSS/Data-Projects/Master's Thesis - Do You See What I See? Do Measures of Modeled Violence in the Top Ten Films Have a Relationship with Measures of Societal Violence in America?/README.md

 •	While statistical significance was not achieved, the study highlights that certain violence measures in the top ten movies are increasing annually, paralleling the rising rates of real-world violence

 ### IMPORTANT NOTE:
-1 dataset, from the Uniform Crime Report, was too large of a file to upload, even after compression.
-The zip file was still 298.5 MB after compression.
+1 dataset, from the Uniform Crime Report, was too large of a file to upload, even after compression the zip file was still 298.5 MB.
 Unfortunately, this data set couldn't be uploaded to the repository.
-Please note the UCR .Rmd file will return an error for lack of .tsv file.
+Please note the UCR .Rmd file will return an error for lack of the relevant .tsv file.